docelic/amber-introduction/README.md

 Please note that for the database connection to succeed, all parameters must be correct (hostname, port, username, password, database name), database server must be accessible, and the database must actually exist (unless you are invoking 'amber db create' to create it).
 In case of *any error in any of the stages* of connecting to the database, the error message will be very terse and just say "Connection unsuccessful: <database_url>".
 The solution is simple, though - simply use the printed database_url to manually attempt a connection to the database, and the problem will most likely quickly reveal itself.

+Please note that the environment files for non-production environment are given in plain text.
+Environment file for the production environment is encrypted for additional security and can be seen or edited by invoking `amber encrypt`.

 # Routes

 Routes are very easy to understand.
 Routes connect HTTP methods (and the paths with which they were invoked) to controllers and methods on the Amber side.